-14.1 In exercising its functions with regard to the inspection of premises and to instituting criminal proceedings in respect of offences specified, the Council will follow best practice.
+14.1 In exercising its functions regarding the inspection of premises and to instituting criminal proceedings in respect of offences specified, the Licensing Authority will follow best practice.
 This requires that actions should be

 Proportionate - Intervention will only be when necessary.
 Remedies should be appropriate to the risk posed and costs identified and minimised.